Calculator Magic #2

 No Exponent Is Too Tough

 On a small calculator, extracting square root is easy; they provided a special key for it.
 Taking powers of numbers is another matter.
 The means do exist, but there is no explanation in the made-for-the-masses instruction manuals.
-They left that task for me.
+They left that task to me.

 Prerequisite: Introduction to Programming a Four-Function Calculator.